Dow strikes record high as broader market weakens

-The Dow’s third consecutive all-time high was driven in part by Boeing BA.N, which rose 1.36 percent after Deutsche Bank raised its price target on the aerospace and defense stock.
+The Dow’s third consecutive all-time high was driven in part by Boeing (BA.N), which rose 1.36 percent after Deutsche Bank raised its price target on the aerospace and defence stock.

+After the bell, S&P emini futures slid 0.27 percent after North Korea fired a missile over Japan, deepening a crisis after Pyongyang on Sept 3 tested its strongest nuclear bomb to date.

-The S&P 500 and Nasdaq moved lower after a Labor Department report showed consumer prices rose more than expected in August, boosting the odds of another interest rate hike this year.
+During the session, the S&P 500 and Nasdaq fell after a Labor Department report showed consumer prices rose more than expected in August, boosting the odds of another interest rate hike this year.

 The consumer price index’s (CPI) 0.4-percent gain last month was its biggest in seven months and is the last major economic data to be released ahead of the Federal Reserve’s Sept.
 19-20 policy meeting.